 Music CDs: $.25 per day - $10.00 maximum per disc

 DVDs: $.25 per day - $15.00 maximum per DVD

 Kits: $1.00 per day - $15.00 maximum per kit

 Magazines: $.25 per day - $2 maximum fine per magazine

 Playaway Views: $1 per day - $20 maximum fine per View

 Library patrons receive the following overdue notices:

-- Day 20: Second overdue Notice e-mailed and sent 1st class mail
+Day 20: Second overdue Notice e-mailed or sent via SMS message

 Holds are made for books, cassette tapes, compact discs, audio books on compact discs, video tapes and kits.
 Holds may not be placed on DVDs or book and DVD Quick Picks.
 There is a 20 item holds limit that a patron may request at a time.

 An item may not be renewed if a hold has been placed on it.